nhsconnect/orphaned-record-continuity/services/pds-adaptor/README.md

 ### Running the tests and additional checks

-Run the unit tests with dojo
+Run the unit tests with:

 ```
 ./tasks _test_unit